bckohan/django-render-static/doc/source/templatetags.rst

         }
     );

 The default `class_name` is URLResolver.
-Reverse should behave exactly as Django's `reverse`.
+Reverse should behave exactly as Django's :func:`~django.urls.reverse`.

 The URLResolver accepts an optional options object.
 This object currently supports one
 parameter: `namespace` which is a default namespace that will be prepended if it is